 Steep: 3-4 minutes

-This variety comes in a compact form (looks like a bird’s beak) and in “bud and two leaves” form.
-For the beaky kind, use a teaspoon; for bud/leaves, use two heaping tablespoons.
+The yellow tea variety comes in a compact form (looks like a bird’s beak) and in “bud and two leaves” form.
+For the beaky kind, use a teaspoon; for bud/leaves, use two heaping tablespoons per 8 ounces of water.

 Steep: 2 minutes